zencd/suspender/README.md

 - remove screenshots from storage when tab closed
 - remove a tab - it still stays in the tab list (debug tabs)
-- don't suspend tabs which needs "Confirm Form Resubmission"
+- don't suspend tabs which needs "Confirm Form Resubmission" (POST)
 - does tabs get restored with the same tab id?
 - call chrome.tabs.discard() on suspended tabs after timeout
 - encode variables passed to template `park.html`